HidayatRivai2020/Python/functions/README.md

 # [Function](https://github.com/HidayatRivai2020/Python/tree/main/functions/function.py)
+- part of code used to cause an effect or evaluate a value
 - block code that can be executed multiple times
 - `def` to declare a function
 - `parameters`: value that can be used when call a function